Dr. Lisa Cleckner

 - Supervises entire sample handling process from intake to final data reporting for a wide variety of stakeholders including students, faculty and staff plus watershed association members, environmental professional staff and others.

-Associate Professor of Environmental Studies, FLI Endowed Chair in Environmental Studies
+Associate Professor of Environmental Studies, Past FLI Environmental Studies Chair

 Phone: (315) 781-3913